The Environment and Climate Change Law Review: Russia

 ii Water quality

-The amount of substances and microorganisms contained in wastewater discharges into water bodies should not exceed the established standards for permissible impact on water bodies.
+The amount of substances and microorganisms contained in wastewater discharges into water bodies should not exceed the established standards for permissible impacts on water bodies.

 The Chief State Sanitary Doctor of Russia approves hygienic standards for the maximum permissible concentration of chemicals in soil, water and air.
 The standards for the maximum permissible emissions of chemicals and microorganisms in the air are approved as part of the standards for maximum permissible emissions into atmospheric air.
 Regulation of the impact of chemicals contained in waste on the environment is carried out through the establishment of the legal regime of production and consumption of wastes.